Stuart Sullivan

-Stuart Sullivan (born March 13, 1960, in East Lansing, Michigan) is an American record producer and recording engineer, based in Austin, Texas, United States.
-He is founder, owner and engineer of Wire Recording in south central Austin where he has recorded and worked with talent including Paul Leary, Sublime, Butthole Surfers, Canvas and Meat Puppets.
+Stuart Sullivan is an American record producer and recording engineer, based in Austin, Texas, United States.
+He is founder, owner and engineer of Wire Recording in south central Austin where he has recorded and worked with talent including Willie Nelson, Sublime, Butthole Surfers, and Meat Puppets.

 Early life

 Sullivan was born in Michigan but grew up in West Lafayette, Indiana.
 He attended Indiana University (1979–83) in Bloomington and earned a bachelor's degree from the Marketing and Advertising School of Business.
-During his time as an undergrad Stuart enrolled in the Electronic Music program which evolved into the university's official Audio Program.
-While making his way through school, Stuart worked a number of sound/recording production gigs including Opera and Orchestra crewman (eventually becoming the crew manager for two years), teaching a class on the studio environment, and running PA systems in clubs and piano bars for a professor who owned a PA company in town.
-Stuart was also involved in a number of music projects including Contemporary Sounds Band, with drum major/doctoral student of composition Paul Sturm.
+During his time as an undergrad Sullivan enrolled in the Electronic Music program which evolved into the university's official Audio Program.
+While making his way through school, Sullivan worked a number of sound/recording production gigs including Opera and Orchestra recordist (becoming the crew manager for two years), teaching a class on the studio environment, and running PA systems in clubs and piano bars for a professor who owned a PA company in town.
+Sullivan was also involved in a number of music projects including Contemporary Sounds Band, with drum major/doctoral student of composition Paul Sturm.

 After college, Sullivan moved to Austin in late 1983 and began interviewing for audio related jobs.
 He ended up getting a job at Texas French Bread to survive before landing an additional job with Bass Concert Hall at the University of Texas as the main sound person.
 Sullivan took on a third job with Lonestar Studio where he worked for $5/hr cleaning while paying $45/hr to use the studio.
-Stuart managed nine hours of cleaning for one hour of studio time (only at night) and made his first record, From Life is Grand (Life in Soul City), with the Wild Seeds in 1984.
-Soon after, Sullivan began a project with The Hickoids making a record of "destructive, reckless, absurd, stoned, drunk, sped out tweaked mess that happened to capture that mentality and people related to it."
-The record was named Corntaminated.
-19 years later in 2002 Bud Gaugh (drummer, Sublime), Krist Novoselic (bassist, Nirvana) and Curt Kirkwood (guitarist, Meat Puppets) formed a group called Eyes Adrift and came to Stuart at Wire to record an album.
-During conversation between sessions Krist and Bud mentioned one of their favorite inspiring records from childhood was a record called "Corntaminated" by The Hickoids.
+Sullivan managed nine hours of cleaning for one hour of studio time (only at night) and made his first record, Life is Grand (Life in Soul City), with the Wild Seeds in 1984.
+Soon after, Sullivan began a project with The Hickoids making a record.
+Years later in 2002 Bud Gaugh (drummer, Sublime), Krist Novoselic (bassist, Nirvana) and Curt Kirkwood (guitarist, Meat Puppets) formed a group called Eyes Adrift and came to Sullivan at Wire to record an album.
+During conversation between sessions Krist mentioned one of their favorite inspiring records from childhood was the record he made with The Hickoids.